 - From Wayne's profile, click Client Actions > Integrations on the client overview.

 - In the resulting search field, enter Lillian's name and select the matching account from the drop-down.
 You will now see Lillian's account integrated to this household along with Wayne's.

 - Repeat step three for each account that you want in this household.

 Note: If you already have separate profiles created for each integrated account, first DISCONNECT any clients you wish to move into the household profile.

 After you have connected all the profiles, check the Current Portfolio to make sure all of the holdings have been brought over for the integration correctly.
 Once you are sure all the holdings are safely in the combined account, you can either leave the old profile alone (if you foresee any reason to model the clients separately again in the future), or simply delete it.

 If the portfolios are not linked with an integration, you can simply scroll to the bottom of a portfolio and click + Add Account to household additional accounts.
 If you’re looking to merge two existing portfolios that are not connected to an integration, follow these steps:

 - Open the client profile you want to merge from

-- Navigate into the portfolio, and click Actions > Export in the top right corner.
+- Navigate into the portfolio, and click Portfolio Actions > Export which is located directly above the portfolios risk number on the right-hand side.
 This will download a CSV file of the portfolio that you can import into the “household” client.
 Save this to your desktop.

 - Now that you have the CSV file, navigate to the “household” client profile and open the portfolio you want to merge into